-Networked systems: Wireless connectivity and self-organization
+Networked systems: Wireless communications and self-organization

 Highlights